iOlivier/CryptoTouchBar/README.md

 ![Screenshot](screenshots/coins_progress.png)
 ![Screenshot](screenshots/BTC_progress.png)

+## Crypto currencies

+In this config, you can find the folowing cryptos:
+- Bitcoin
+- Ethereum
+- Bitcoin Cash
+- Iota
+- Lisk
+- Civic

+You can add more cryptos by following the steps lower in this document.

 ## Installation

 1. Download and install [Better Touch Tool](https://www.boastr.net/downloads/).
 It allows you to modify your touch bar and other cool things.
 It's a 45-day trial but "pay what you like" to register.